alberttrann/Text_Classifier/README.md

 There is much that we do not yet know concerning how electroreception functions.
 Although researchers have documented how electroreception alters hunting, defence and communication systems through observation, the exact neurological processes that encode and decode this information are unclear.
 Scientists are also exploring the role electroreception plays in navigation.
 Some have proposed that salt water and magnetic fields from the Earth’s core may interact to form electrical currents that sharks use for migratory purposes.

 </details>

-The paper for the Extractive Arabic Text Summarization based on Graph-Based Approach can be found in the repo

-My teammate's initial simulation of the proposed solution in the paper, can be found [here](https://github.com/acscoder-digitalonda/text-extractive)

-You can try out his first solution [here](https://paper-text-summarization.streamlit.app/) to understand my baseline for this repo's experiment

 ### **1. Initial Plan & Priorities (Based Solely on the Research Paper)**